3hiuwoo/PMQ/baselines/ETP/README.md

-# PCLR Unofficial Implementation
+# ETP Unofficial Implementation

-We implement the PCLR following the paper in order to better align with our experiments.
+We implement the ETP following the paper in order to better align with our experiments.

 ## Preparation